CrytoCodeWizard/React-NFT-Marketplace-UI-project/README.md

 - [ ] Marketplace Components
 - [ ] Game Center Components

-## Components
+## ✅ Missing Components
 All components can be discovered on the [Live Preview Page](https://iotabots.github.io/nft-ui-components/?path=/story/example-backgroundvideo--default).
+The ones below should be added and documented in storybook

 ### Website Components
 - [ ] Content Box